j4w8n/sveltekit-supabase-ssr/README.md

     SUPABASE_SERVICE_ROLE_KEY=<your-project-service-role-key>
     ```

-2. If using the signup, magiclink, or reset password features, change your email template links per the below.
-You can find these settings in your Supabase project's dashboard at Authentication > Email Templates.
+2. If using the signup, magiclink, or reset password features, change their email template anchor links per the below.
+In your Supabase project's dashboard, go to Authentication > Emails.

-    All use this: `href="{{ .SiteURL }}/auth/confirm?token_hash={{ .TokenHash }}&type=email"`, and then there are some additions for magic link and reset:
+    All need this: `href="{{ .SiteURL }}/auth/confirm?token_hash={{ .TokenHash }}&type=email"`, which should replace the `{{ .ConfirmationURL }}`, and then there are some additions for magic link and reset:

     - Magic Link: add `&next=/app` at the end of the above href.
     - Reset Password: add `&next=/self` at the end of the above href.

-3. If using the phone OTP login, you must setup an SMS provider.
-You can use Twilio Verify and get a $15 credit.

-4. Site URL and Redirect URLs

-    Login to your Supabase dashboard, then go to your project > Authentication > URL Configuration, and add these:
+3. Site URL and Redirect URLs.
+In your Supabase project's dashboard, go to Authentication > URL Configuration, and change them to reflect the below.
     - Site:
         - `http://localhost:5173`
     - Redirects:
         - `http://localhost:5173/auth/confirm`
         - `http://localhost:5173/auth/callback`

-5. If using OAuth or Email/Password features, enable Email and GitHub as providers.

-    Login to your Supabase dashbord, then go to your project > Authentication > Providers
+4. User and provider settings.
+In your Supabase project's dashbord, go to Authentication > Sign In / Up
+    - Under "User Signups", ensure that all three settings are enabled.
+    - Under "Auth Providers", enable and configure the relevant ones for you.
+        - If using the phone OTP login, you must setup an SMS provider.
+You can use Twilio Verify and get a $15 credit.

 ## Run!